 I’m aware of not a few stories of ridicule and exclusion of those within Pentecostal and charismatic circles.
-Over the first 70-80 years of the 20th century, these folk were ostracised for the most part.
-They were the whackos, the theologically untrained, and perhaps even stuck with graver labels.
+Over the first 70-80 years of the 20th century, these folk were ostracized for the most part.
+They were the whackos, the theologically untrained, and perhaps stuck with graver labels.

-Or think of what happened when people like Copernicus and Galileo who, in the 16th century, challenged the prevailing geocentric view of the day, which said the Earth was at the centre of the universe.
-The church blushed at the idea of a heliocentric universe with the sun at its centre.
-For leaders of the day, this ‘new’ view challenged the quite clear teaching of Scripture and the church.
-And so persecution was heaped, I mean heaped, as these new-thinkers were labelled heretics.
+Or think of what happened when people like Copernicus and Galileo who, in the 16th century, challenged the prevailing geocentric view of the day, which said the Earth was at the center of the universe.
+The church blushed at the idea of a heliocentric universe with the sun at its center.
+For leaders of the day, this “new” view challenged what seemed to be the clear teaching of Scripture and the church.
+And so persecution was heaped, I mean heaped, as these new-thinkers were labeled heretics.
 Today, we could not imagine such a reaction.

-And this is what I have begun to notice in recent years: Whereas, at one point in time, a particular group or circle or denomination stood at the edge of a significant move of God, all the while receiving great ridicule and possible persecution for such, at some point down the line that group can quite easily move into the role of the persecutors themselves.
+You see, this is what I have noticed in recent years: Whereas, at one point in time, a particular group or circle or denomination stood at the edge of a significant move of God, all the while receiving great ridicule and possible persecution for such, at some point down the line that newly formed group easily finds themselves in the role of the persecutors.

 Think about it.

 What of the Lutherans who were on the proverbial cutting edge some 450 years ago as the Protestant Reformation took its place in world history?
-What was their overall voice regarding those who couldn’t embrace the full Ausburg Confession, practiced the charismata gifts and offered believer’s baptism and women in leadership?
+What was their overall voice regarding those who couldn’t embrace the full Ausburg Confession, practiced the charismata gifts and offered believer’s baptism?

-Or what about the Methodists who had such a fine man of God, John Wesley, as their initiator?
+What about the Methodists who had such a great man of God, John Wesley, as their initiator?
 A man truly used by the power and grace of God.
-The Methodists played a significant role in Christian evangelical piety over the latter 1700’s into the 1900’s.
+The Methodists played a significant role in Christian evangelical piety over the latter part of the 1700’s, even into today.
 Who might they be shaking their heads at these days?

-Or what about the Pentecostal and charismatic movement of the 20th century that brought about a renewed focus on the empowering work of the Holy Spirit, attested to in all the gifts God has given to his church?
-What do many of them think of the emerging church?
+What about the Pentecostal and charismatic movement of the 20th century, which brought about a renewed focus on the empowering work of the Holy Spirit, attested to in all the gifts God has given to his church?
+What do many of them think of, say, the emerging church?

-Now, of course, it might be easy to write off much of what’s been going on the past decades – Christians valuing the environment, seeing evolutionary biology as having something to offer us, believing in mutuality between men and women, practices of what we might call the missional (or emerging) church, and so forth.
+Now, of course, it might be easy to write off much of what’s been going on the past decades – Christians valuing the environment, seeing evolutionary biology as having something to offer us, holding to shared mutual leadership between men and women, practices of what we might call the missional (or emerging) church, and so forth.

 Perhaps we write them off.

-But I am certain Martin Luther and those around him had to painstakingly walk through some of the issues.
-And he found himself on the outside looking in.
-I suppose the Anabaptists had to think through whether persecution and death was worth changing their view on baptism.
-I suspect Pentecostals and charismatics know what it means to be regarded as but the lowest caste amongst Christians.
-Or those 16th century scientists who received heapings of criticism from what was actually faithful and true.
+But I am certain Martin Luther and friends had to painstakingly walk through this ostracization.
+Wesley and comrades were ignored or ridiculed by the Church of England.
+The Anabaptists had to consider whether persecution and death were worth it.
+Pentecostals and charismatics know what it means to be regarded as the lowest caste amongst Christians.

 Where do we stand?

-Were we once the persecuted, all the while standing on the front line of something special of God?
-Yet now we stand, about-face, afflicting those involved in something deemed as ‘new,’ mainly because it’s unworthy to fit within our prescribed paradigm.
+Were we once the persecuted, all the while standing on the cusp of something special from God?
+Yet now we stand, about-face, afflicting those involved in something fresh today, mainly because it doesn’t fit within our prescribed paradigm.

-And my challenge to any group engaging in a recent movement, as it re-evaluates their place within the long, storied drama of God’s activity amongst humanity, would be to stay connected to the church historic.
+And my challenge to any new movement, specifically as it re-evaluates its place within God’s storied drama, would be to stay connected to the church historic.
 We may even find the best thing is that we listen to those who have gone before us.